-If we look at the Gospels, we find that many appeared about a century after Jesus.
-It was not until 367 A.C. that Bishop Athanasius of Alexandria clamped down on the flexibility of sacred Christian books, canonizing twenty- seven of them into an accepted body of texts.
-(25) We have no exact information about the date, the provenance and writers of the four canonical
+If we look at the gospels, we find that many appeared about a century after Jesus.
+It was not until 367 A.C. that Bishop Athanasius of Alexandria clamped down on the flexibility of sacred Christian books, canonizing twenty-seven of them into an accepted body of texts.
+(26) We have no exact information about the date, provenance and writers of the four canonical gospels.

-Gospels.
 Many other gospels were banned and destroyed.
-Add to this the fact that these officially accepted Gospels were not in any event widely read or known to the public.
+Add to this the fact that these officially accepted gospels were not in any event widely read or known to the public.

 It is interesting to note that the passages of the Bible cited in the early writings of the Church Fathers are not always accurately quoted.
-The Old Testament is referred to about nine hundred time, in the New Testament, including about 250 direct quotations in the earliest books.
+The Old Testament is referred to about nine hundred times in the New Testament, including about 250 direct quotations.
 These quotations are usually inaccurate.
-(26)
+(27)

-The Qur'an is read as part of Muslim daily prayers, and also as part of the long night prayers of the very pious, Tahajjud.
-No prayer is accepted without reading from the Qur'an.
+The Qur'an is read as part of Muslim daily Prayers, and also as part of the long night Prayers of the pious, (Tahajjud).
+No Prayer is accepted without reading from the Qur'an.
 In fact, the word "prayer" means more or less reading from the Qur'an.
-The reading from the Qur'an in worship must be in Arabic, and according to the Qur'an order, in chapter and verse, unless the person praying is ignorant or unable to use Arabic.
+The reading from the Qur'an in worship must be in Arabic, and according to the Qur'an's order, in chapter and verse, unless the person praying is ignorant or unable to use Arabic.

 In that case it is permissible to use any language until Arabic is learned.
 In Muslim worship there are no hymns, songs, or music of any kind.
-This is itself helps to preserve the text against change or alteration through forgetfulness or destruction.
-It also helps develop the skill of recitation among the professional reciters who became a phenomenon in our human history.
+This is to enable the worshiper to concentrate his attention on the Qur'an.
+This is in itself helps to preserve the text against change or alteration through forgetfulness or destruction.
+It also helps develop the skill of recitation among the professional reciters who have become a phenomenon in our human history.

 Because the Qur'an is read frequently, regularly and widely, and because the reading is itself an act of worship, it preserves its integrity.
-It would be thus absurd to attempt to cast doubt on its authenticity on the assumption that Qur'an was not mentioned by historians at the time of its origins.
-Such an argument would be like saying that the Himalyas were not there because early writers do not mention them, or that Egypt is only known to have existed because Herodotus mentions it.
+It would be thus absurd to attempt to cast doubt on its authenticity on the assumption that the Qur'an was not mentioned by historians at the time of its origins.
+(28) Especially since there were no Arabian historians contemporary to its Revelation.
+Such an argument would be like saying that the Himalayas were not there because early writers do not mention them, or that Egypt is only known to have existed because Herodotus mentions it.